-- Integrity is a central, indispensable, and defining characteristic of Central Pacific College.
-It is demonstrated by striving to uphold the following principles of professional ethics: - To provide programs of study that are educationally sound, up to date, of high quality and integrity, and visibly effective. - To prevent and do not tolerate discrimination on the basis of age, race, ethnic origin, gender, sexual orientation, or religion. - To maintain fair, ethical, and clear advertising, admission, and enrollment campaigns by accurately representing the institution and its services to all people. - To provide effective student services that recognize individual differences and promote high student retention, enrollment completion, and personal success. - To demonstrate the benefits of Central Pacific College educational language programs through satisfied students. - To ensure proper and ethical administration of all financial aspects of the institution. - To embrace voluntary self-regulation through an accreditation process supervised by ACCET. - To demonstrate a commitment to the people of Hawaii by promoting local community involvement and outings in Honolulu. - To increase the effectiveness of Central Pacific College educational programs by providing essential intercultural skills to support students' cultural adaptation.
+• Integrity is a central, indispensable, and defining characteristic of Central Pacific College.
+It is demonstrated by striving to uphold the following principles of professional ethics:

+• To provide programs of study that are educationally sound, up to date, of high quality and integrity, and visibly effective.

+• To prevent and do not tolerate discrimination on the basis of age, race, ethnic origin, gender, sexual orientation, or religion.

+• To maintain fair, ethical, and clear advertising, admission, and enrollment campaigns by accurately representing the institution and its services to all people.

+• To provide effective student services that recognize individual differences and promote high student retention, enrollment completion, and personal success.

+• To demonstrate the benefits of Central Pacific College educational language programs through satisfied students.

+- To ensure proper and ethical administration of all financial aspects of the institution. - To embrace voluntary self-regulation through an accreditation process supervised by ACCET.

+• To demonstrate a commitment to the people of Hawaii by promoting local community involvement and outings in Honolulu.

+• To increase the effectiveness of Central Pacific College educational programs by providing essential intercultural skills to support students' cultural adaptation.

-English Proficiency Program (EPP) 32 months in total
+Conversation Program (CP) 24 months in total

-The English Proficiency Program is a twenty-hour per week program for international students with an F1 student visa.
-This program develops students' communicative skills and grammar to master the English language for academic purposes.
-Classes are Monday through Friday (four lessons a day).
+The Conversation Program (CP) is an eighteen-hour per week program for international students who have an F-1 student visa.
+This four-level program enhances students' fluency and conversational/public speaking skills.
+Classes are Monday to Thursday (four lessons per day).